Must-Dos for Jane Austen Fans

 Pop the Jane Austen Festival on your calendar and prepare to celebrate Jane Austen with all manner of events from the spectacular Regency Costumed Promenade to concerts, etiquette workshops, dancing lessons, day trips and more.
 And if you can’t wait until September, meet your very own Mr Darcy at the annual Regency Costumed Summer Ball.

 3. Visit the Jane Austen Centre

-Download our free Jane Austen audio walking tour to your smart phone or MP3 player and discover Bath as Jane would have experienced it.
-Whilst on the walking tour, step inside the impressive Assembly Rooms, and marvel at the grand interiors.
+You can't have a Jane Austen-themed visit to Bath without stepping inside the impressive Assembly Rooms to marvel at the grand interiors.
 Mentioned in two of Jane Austen’s novels, the Assembly Rooms were a hub for fashionable Georgian society and the backdrop for the many evening balls where young ladies would hope to meet an eligible man.

 During the Regency era, visitors, such as Jane’s brother Edward, came to Bath to cure their ailments by ‘taking the waters’.
 As well as drinking the water in the Pump Room, bathing in the waters was also very popular, just like today.
 Thermae Bath Spa is the only day spa in the UK where you can bathe in natural thermal waters, with a stunning view of the city from the rooftop pool.